Skip to main content

-This is the third and final article in the Network Information API / Workbox.js series discussing how to use a plugin created for Workbox.js by Cloudinary that was recently released.
+Third and final article in the Network Information API / Workbox.js series.
+This one covers a plugin created for Workbox.js by Cloudinary that was recently released.

-The first article in the series can be accessed here: Adaptive Image Loading Based on Network Speed
+The first article in the series: Adaptive Image Loading Based on Network Speed

-The second article can be found here: Adaptive Image Caching Based on Network Speed with Workbox.js
+The second article: Adaptive Image Caching Based on Network Speed with Workbox.js

-Note that this article has been updated in light of the release of Workbox 4.
+This article has been updated following the release of Workbox 4.

-In an earlier article, we discussed how to leverage the Network Information API in conjunction with Workbox.js to create an application that not only functions offline (almost a PWA) but it also caches images adaptively based on the network speed.
+In an earlier article, we walked through how to wire up the Network Information API with Workbox.js to build an application that functions offline and caches images adaptively based on network speed.

-That article showcased the true flexibility of Workbox.js, and we introduced a concept of expanding its functionality via a custom plugin.
+That article showed off the real flexibility of Workbox.js, and we introduced a concept of extending its functionality via a custom plugin.

 // gulp